Builder’s Guide to Roof Truss Design, Types, and Cost

-Generally, you can expect to pay between $20 to $30/hour for the truss installation labor.
+Generally, you can expect to pay between $20 to $30/hour for the roof truss installation labor.
 Ask around to learn about the rates of several different contracting companies before choosing one.
 It’s always smart to compare price points before committing.

-Keep in mind; you usually get what you pay for in construction.
+Keep in mind; you usually get what you pay for in roof construction.
 The cheap route could end up costing you more in the long run.

 Using this guide, you can make plans to implement roof truss designs within your building – and we’re here to help.
-With more than 75 years of experience in the truss manufacturing business for residential and commercial buildings, we’re experts in the field.
+With more than 75 years of experience in the roof truss manufacturing business for residential and commercial buildings, we’re experts in the field.

-Hitek’s mission is to provide high-quality trusses at a reasonable price.
-We refuse to accept shoddy workmanship, but we still strive to offer trusses for a cost that the average homeowner can afford.
+Hitek’s mission is to provide high-quality roof trusses at a reasonable price.
+We refuse to accept shoddy workmanship, but we still strive to offer roof trusses for a cost that the average homeowner can afford.
 We also prioritize efficiency – no one wants a construction project to drag on forever.